zupashgul/nyc-school-test-scores/README.md

 In this analysis, I Focused on Three Key questions about the NYC Public School system:

 **Best Math Results:**
-Which NYC Schools have the best math results (specifically, a score of 80% or higher?
+Which NYC Schools have the best math results (specifically, a score of 80% or higher)?

 **Top 10 Schools:**
 What are the top 10 performing schools based on a Combined SAT score (Math + Reading + Writing)?